 - Click the target table from the Objects list in the left pane.
-The middle pane displays the properties of the selected target table, the pane is identified as a target for new Source Mapping objects. - 2.
+The middle pane displays the properties of the selected target table, the pare - The middle pane displays the properties of the selected target table, the pane is identified as a target for new Source Mapping objects. - 2.
 Browse to the Data Warehouse via the Browse > Source Table menu option. - 3.
 Click the source table that contains the columns you want to include as sources from the Browser pane, and drag it to the middle pane.